axivo/opencore/INSTALL.md

 This OpenCore installer sample contains hardware components and settings that might not be compatible with your system.
 It is presented as a learning tool, allowing you to quickly generate and experiment with various OpenCore configurations and components.
 To use your own system configuration, clone this repo and add your settings.

+## Synopsis

 The installer configuration demos the following customizations:

 - macOS Catalina updates enabled
+- OpenCanopy implementation on a black boot screen
 - Pulse RX580 GPU hardware acceleration support, through iMacPro hybridization (system specific device path)
-- OpenCanopy implementation on a black boot screen
 - NVMe external disks displayed as internal disks (system specific device path)
 - Night Shift enabled